Anyone see a trend here? I do.

 “The biggest public mistake I ever made was that I chose to do Criminal Minds in the first place.
 I thought it was something very different.
 I never thought they were going to kill and rape all these women every night, every day, week after week, year after year.
 It was very destructive to my soul and my personality.”
 Patinkin also addressed the whole crime drama genre.
 “I’m not making a judgment on the taste [of people who watch crime procedurals],” he said.
 “But I’m concerned about the effect it has.
 Audiences all over the world use this programming as their bedtime story.
 This isn’t what you need to be dreaming about.” - Mandy Patinkin

 In the interest of heading it off at the pass, I'm not picking on only the television shows listed above.
-Violence against women and sex workers is rampant on every procedural crime television show, procedural crime feature film, and horror film in the world.
-It's not just one or two television shows or movies.
+Violence against women and sex workers (escorts, pornstars, and more) is rampant on every procedural crime television show, procedural crime feature film, and horror film in the world.
+It's not just one or two New York based television shows or movies.
 It's an epidemic.

 It's no coincidence the newest documentaries coming about about the sex industry are also "exposing" the situations with the most potential for violence against sex workers, either.
 It's no coincidence the majority of mainstream media articles are about the saddest, most violent, most jarring stories from both veterans and newbies in the industry.
 The magnifying glass is always on the darkest part of our lives, we know this; But why?
 Why do so many journalists, activists, volunteers, religious leaders, consumers, entertainment creators, writers, producers, and millions of other people seem to always take the easy way out when it comes to the subject of the sex industry?
 Why are the only two tropes regarding us either heart of gold or disposable?
 There are a million ways to ask a million questions, but they all boil down to one: Why do so many different forms of entertainment seem to always take the easy way out by using violence against entertainers and sex workers?